tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

     - Reverted GMDX change limiting Assault Rifles, Assault Shotguns and Sawed Off's to 4 damage mods.
 Now they can have 5 just like everything else.
         - This was done because of integer truncation.
 In GMDX v9, the 5th upgrade would change their base damage from 4.2 to 4.5, which was pointless as it was rounded to 4 either way.
         - With vRSD partial damage calculations were added, so this is now relevant again.
+    - Crowbar has been changed from +5 damage vs breakables to instead having 2x damage against breakables, to scale better with low-tech.
     - Augmentation Changes
         - Some augmentations have been given a short cooldown on use.
 The Spy Drone retains it's 30 second cooldown.
             - Augmentations that need to recharge after use (including the Spy Drone) will show a red icon in the Augmentations window while they are recharging.